GiK/GIKPopoverBackgroundView/README.md

 popoverController.popoverBackgroundViewClass = [GIKPopoverBackgroundView class];
 ```

+To change the colors of the rendered images, or to use image files, simply subclass GIKPopoverBackgroundView and override the appropriate methods.

 ## Sample Project

 The included sample project covers a number of scenarios where source images are stretched twice, mirrored, and animated in response to keyboard appearance.
+It also demonstrates the use of subclassing to override the colors used in rendering, or to override the images used for the popover background.

 ## Requirements